Superformula/mobile-test/QR-generator-test.md

 - Provide an auto-refresh strategy, for example with the `expires_at` value.
 - (Android) Use DI with Dagger2
 - Provide an offline QR code access strategy, for example with a cache.
-- Build a "Scan" feature that can demonstrate how it works (see the mock) and how it could be validated with another endpoint.